magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/building/cpp.md

     > If you would like to run docker-desktop using wsl, please make sure sure you follow **Running docker-desktop with WSL2** above.

-3. Open Command Line and run `generate_solution.bat` to generate the Foundation solution.
+3. Open a Command Line Prompt, go to the `connected-spaces-platform` folder, and run `generate_solution.bat` to generate the CSP Solution.

     > If you get an error "premake not found", this is the first module built so you'll need to checkout the submodules with `git submodule update --init --recursive`.\
     You may need to build premake manually to get past this step, by opening `"..\modules\premake\build\bootstrap\Premake5.sln"` in Visual Studio and building the solution.

-4. Double-click `ConnectedSpacesPlatform.sln` to open up the Foundation Project in your chosen IDE (for this walkthrough, we will be using Rider).
+4. Double-click `ConnectedSpacesPlatform.sln` to open up the CSP Solution.

     > This will take some time, but when loaded, it should look like this:\
     ![image info](../../_static/building/cpp_sln.png)